stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

   F contains operations:

-  - Operations sponsored by I:
+  - Operations sponsored by I for EI:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies
     participant I as a sponsor of future reserves.
     - One `CHANGE_TRUST` operation configuring trustlines on EI if the asset is not the native asset.
     - One `SET_OPTIONS` operation adjusting escrow account EI's thresholds such that I and R's signers must both sign.
-    - One or more `SET_OPTIONS` operations adding I and R's signers to ER.
+    - One or more `SET_OPTIONS` operations adding I signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring future reserves of subsequent operations.
+  - Operations sponsored by I for ER:
+    - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies
+    participant I as a sponsor of future reserves.
+    - One or more `SET_OPTIONS` operations adding I signers to ER.
+    - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring future reserves of subsequent operations.
-  - Operations sponsored by R:
+  - Operations sponsored by R for ER:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account R as a sponsor of future reserves.
     - One `CHANGE_TRUST` operation configuring trustlines on ER if the asset is not the native asset.
     - One `SET_OPTIONS` operations adjusting escrow account ER's thresholds such that R and I's signers must both sign.
+    - One or more `SET_OPTIONS` operations adding R's signers to ER.
+    - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.
+  - Operations sponsored by R for EI:
+    - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account R as a sponsor of future reserves.
-    - One or more `SET_OPTIONS` operations adding I and R's signers to EI.
+    - One or more `SET_OPTIONS` operations adding R's signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.